MikeARiv/mikeariv.github.io/index.md

-## Welcome to my site

-Beginning stages of ePortfolio.
+## Electronic Portfolio developed to showcase a few key concepts I have learned over the years.

 ### Artifact 1